mchesler613/data-engineering/module1/README.md

     - [Question 7](#Question-7)

 # Setup development environment

-This directory is maintained by [poetry](https://python-poetry.org) and [pyenv](https://github.com/pyenv/pyenv-installer).
+This directory, `question3-6` is maintained by [poetry](https://python-poetry.org) and [pyenv](https://github.com/pyenv/pyenv-installer).
 To create a virtual environment, do the following:

 ```
+cd question3-6
 pyenv shell 3.12
 poetry env use 3.12
 source $(poetry env info --path)/bin/activate